panospet/toDoList/README.md

 ```

-and then, to installed the required packages, type:
+and then, to install the required packages, type:

 ```
 pip install -r requirements.txt
 ```

-...and fortunately in will install django and rest framework for you.
+...and fortunately it will install django and rest framework for you.

 To migrate the database, type: